eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 Object < BasicObject
 ```

-* Objects can get methods and behaviours that their class did not give them in
+* Objects can get methods and behaviours that their class did not give them in two ways
-* 2 ways!
-    1. Re-open the object and stuff to its eigenclass.
-There are two syntaxes
+    1. Re-open the object and add stuff to its singleton class (eigenclass).
-      for this:
+       There are two syntaxes for this:
           1. `def ob_name.method_name`
           2. `class << ob_name`
     2. Refinements